-Apart from the fact that no sensible rationale has emerged for limiting the composition of the pension portfolio at times solely or predominantly to structured products, no adequate and sufficient comfort has either emerged that such composition reflected the prudence expected in the structuring and composition of a pension portfolio.
-Neither that the allocations were in the best interests of the Complainant despite his risk profile.
+Apart from the fact that no sensible rationale has emerged for limiting the composition of the pension portfolio solely to structured products, no adequate and sufficient comfort has either emerged that such composition reflected the prudence expected in the structuring and composition of a pension portfolio.
+Neither that the allocations were in the best interests of the Complainant despite her risk profile.

-In the circumstance where the portfolio of the Complainant was at times, solely or predominantly invested in structured products with a high level of exposure to single issuer/s, and for the reasons amply explained above, the Arbiter does not consider that there was proper diversification nor that the portfolio was at all times 'invested in order to ensure the security quality, liquidity and profitability of the portfolio as a whole' (fn.
-71 SOC2.7.2(a) of Part B.2.7 of the Directives) and 'properly diversified in such a way as to avoid accumulations of risk in the portfolio as a whole'. (fn.
-72 SOC2.7.2(b) of Part B.2.7 of the Directives)
+In the circumstance where the portfolio of the Complainant was solely invested in structured products with a high level of exposure to single issuer/s, and for the reasons amply explained above, the Arbiter does not consider that there was proper diversification nor that the portfolio was at all times 'invested in order to ensure the security quality, liquidity and profitability of the portfolio as a whole' (fn.
+75 SOC 2.7.2(a) of Part B.2.7 of the Directives) and 'properly diversified in such a way as to avoid accumulations of risk in the portfolio as a whole'. (fn.
+76 SOC 2.7.2(b) of Part B.2.7 of the Directives)